braedon2/braedonmcdonald.ca/README.md

   same directory and call it `config.py`
   * Change the `project_root` string in `AbstractConfig` to the absolute path of where the project was cloned
+  * Set the access key and secret key for the obect storage API
 * Bring up the VS Code build tasks with `ctrl+shift+B` and run `restore db`
 * Bring up build tasks again and run `restore photo albums`
 * Bring up build tasks again and run `restore guitar videos`